Toluna-IP/tolunaintegratedpaneldocs/general/integrationofferings.md

 ## [External Sample Offering](\externalsample)

 This is the newest offering and places the sampling processs (member -> survey selection) to the partner.
-The partner requests a real-time inventory of available quotas, selects which members qualify for which quotas, and then requests invite urls for these member-quota pairs.
+The partner requests a real-time inventory of available quotas, selects which members qualify for which quotas, and then requests invite URLs for these member-quota pairs.
 Once an invite url is provided back by the Toluna platform, the partner can route the member accordingly.

 ---